Dentismo/t-3-documentation/MQTT.md

 ### ID suffix

-The third and final part of the MQTT topic is the ID, which is generated using `Math.random().toString(36).substring(2, 7)` and returns a string of 5 random characters in base 36.
-This ensures that two components trying to concurrently consume the same service are each publishing and subscribing to a unique topic.
+The third and final part of the MQTT topic is the ID, which is generated using `Math.random().toString(36).substring(2, 7)` and returns a string of 5 random characters in base 36 (approx. 60 million unique strings).
+This ensures, with a sufficient level of confidence, that two components trying to concurrently consume the same service are each publishing and subscribing to a unique topic.
 For example, Consumer #1 subscribes to `response/login/21a7f` and Consumer #2 subscribes to `response/login/a93d6`.
 Now, instead of the Authentication Component publishing to `response/login` and potentially mixing up data between consumers, it will instead publish to both topics, meaning each component will get the data they expect.